JHL’s courses

 Study attainment data is not public.
 Your data is processed with confidentiality by the Finnish National Agency for Education and the maintainer of the educational institution.

-Organisation insurance covers you during a course
+Organisation insurance covers you during the course

-Apply for JHL Institute’s competence badge
+Applying for JHL Institute’s competence badge

 Here’s what to do: